Actions against memorials in the United Kingdom during the George Floyd protests

-A number of statues and memorials have been the subject of protests and petitions during the George Floyd protests in the United Kingdom in 2020.
+A number of statues and memorials were the subject of protests and petitions during the George Floyd protests in the United Kingdom in 2020.

 Background

 For several years, a campaign entitled Rhodes Must Fall had worked towards the removal of statues to Cecil Rhodes.
 A list of 60 statues, monuments and plaques considered by activists to "celebrate slavery and racism" was published online as an interactive map titled Topple the Racists by the Stop Trump Coalition.
 In addition to Rhodes, historical figures listed included Christopher Columbus, Sir Francis Drake, Oliver Cromwell, King Charles II, Admiral Lord Nelson, the prime ministers Earl Grey and William Ewart Gladstone.

 England

 The statue of Winston Churchill in Parliament Square, London, had graffiti sprayed on it over two successive days, including the phrase "Churchill was a racist", alluding to his controversial racial views.
 The memorial to Queen Victoria in Leeds was also vandalised.
 On 5 June, a group of protesters sprayed the abbreviation "ACAB", meaning All Cops Are Bastards, on the memorial to Earl Haig in Whitehall, London; when soldiers from the Household Cavalry in plain clothes scrubbed the graffiti off, protesters shouted abuse at them for doing so.

 The statue of Edward Colston in The Centre, Bristol, was toppled and thrown into Bristol Harbour on 7 June.
-However in the subsequent criminal proceedings four people were charged with criminal damage but acquitted by a jury after a trial.
+However, in the subsequent criminal proceedings four people were charged with criminal damage but acquitted by a jury after a trial.

 On the same day, a protester climbed onto the Cenotaph in London and unsuccessfully attempted to set fire to the Union Flag.

 A sculpted head of a black man was removed from the 18th-century inn sign of the Green Man in Ashbourne, Derbyshire.
 The act was performed by residents of the town, who said that they had done so in order to protect it from vandalism.
 The sculpture was later returned to the local council, its legal owner.

 In Oxford, a crowd of protesters gathered outside Oriel College, demanding that its statue of Cecil Rhodes be removed.

 On 9 June the Mayor of London, Sadiq Khan, announced the formation of the Commission for Diversity in the Public Realm, which would conduct a review of the capital's public landmarks.
 The Labour politician Lord Adonis asked the Government to begin a public consultation on the statue of Robert Clive outside the Foreign and Commonwealth Office.
 That evening the statue of Robert Milligan, a merchant and slave trader, outside the Museum of London Docklands was removed by the local authority and the Canal & River Trust.